Lucien-Aibel-Champlain/rest-liberties-shops/documentation.md

 But filters of different types must all match

 ```
-item=Apple&category=Produce will need an item called Apple in the category Produce, not any produce or any item called Apple)
+item=Apple&category=Produce will return an item called Apple in the category Produce, not any produce or any item called Apple)
 ```

 All endpoints can also accept a filter by id, of the form: